JustinPatenaude/balticathletics/testimonials.md

 title: Testimonials
 permalink: "/testimonials/"
 testimonials:
+- testimonial: 'Everything was super well received and we were super impressed with the packaging and how well everything looked and how easy the team order management wise for us it’s definitely going to be something we will do again.
+My sincere thanks and kudos.
+I have been singing your praises to anyone I talk to about clothing and equipment as you have definitely become my "go-to" cause your service is awesome and appreciate all your hard work.
+I love supporting a Manitoba made family run business. '
+  name: Kendall
 - testimonial: We really appreciate our personal connection with Baltic.
 For an experienced Phys.
 Ed. teacher, doing things on-line doesn't always make sense.
 The staff at Baltic are efficient, knowledgeable and willing to go above and beyond for their